Lotustrailtheprestigefig/StarshipScript/README.md

 I invite you to check the script by yourself to understand any further.

 The starship website can be found here : https://starship.rs if you want to add any other modules to your configuration file.
 The Nerd Fonts website can be found here : https://www.nerdfonts.com/ if you want to change the font you want to install you can edit the script.
+Some icons can also be found there if you want to modify the icons I put there.

 The script will ask you if you want to reboot your system now or later.
 I recommend you to reboot as soon as possible.

 I always do my best to keep my repos updated but if you see an error in the script you can contact me.
+Credits to christan lempa who initially did the config files.
+I modified almost all of theses files and then created a script in order to automate the installation.

 Here is an overview of what your terminal will look like.